HolidayVibe Maldives

 Thilas (Underwater Pinnacles)

-Submerged rock formations rising from the ocean floor but not breaking the surface.
-Covered in soft corals and surrounded by schools of fish.
-Currents can be manageable, making them suitable for various experience levels.
-Famous examples include Maaya Thila and Kudarah Thila in Ari Atoll.
+Submerged rock formations rising from the ocean floor.
+Covered in soft corals and surrounded by fish schools.
+Currents can be manageable.
+Famous examples: Maaya Thila and Kudarah Thila in Ari Atoll.

 🌊